writer/writer-framework/README.md

 ### Flexible

-- Elements are highly customisable with no CSS required, allowing for shadows, button icons, background colours, etc.
+- Elements are highly customizable with no CSS required, allowing for shadows, button icons, background colors, etc.
 - HTML elements with custom CSS can be included using the _HTML Element_ component.
 They can serve as containers for built-in components.

 ### Fast

 - Event handling adds minimal overhead to your Python code (~1-2ms\*).
-- Streaming (WebSockets) is used to synchronise frontend and backend states.
+- Streaming (WebSockets) is used to synchronize frontend and backend states.
 - The script only runs once.
 - Non-blocking by default.
 Events are handled asynchronously in a thread pool running in a dedicated process.